CaoKewen/lxy-personal-site/README.md

-# LXY's Learning Journal
+# Xinyu's Personal Website

-This is a simple Eleventy (11ty) personal site template for LXY's Learning Journal.
+This is a simple and fast personal website template built with Eleventy (11ty).

+This project was a first trial in 11ty, built with love for my dear boyfriend, Xinyu Liu.

 Features
 - Home, About, Posts listing